 Bamboo and Cork Flooring Installation Guide

-The step-by-step installation process discussed here will help you install bamboo and cork flooring right.
-You can also contact our team for installation.
-The tools and supplies required for the installation include a circular saw or a table saw, a jigsaw or coping saw, an air compressor and nailer, a drill, a tape measure, pencil and framing square, a glue trowel, and an orbital sander.
+The step-by-step installation process discussed here will help you properly install bamboo and cork flooring.
+You can also contact Marquis Tile's team for installation.
+The tools and supplies required for the installation include a circular or table saw, a jigsaw or coping saw, an air compressor and nailer, a drill, a tape measure, a pencil and framing square, a glue trowel, and an orbital sander.

 The steps of the installation process are: